jmarksk/RealEstateProject2/README.md

 ![OLS_Results](./Images/OLS_Results.png)

--  Rsq is 0.49 compared to baseline of  0.38 and previous model of 0.46.
-This means the model accounts for 49% of the variation in the dependent variable.
+-  **Rsq is 0.51** compared to baseline of  0.38 and previous model of 0.46.
+This means the model accounts for **51% of the variation** in the dependent variable.

-- The mean squared error of the model is about 0.42.
+- **The mean squared error of the model is about 0.41**.
 This is the mean squared error in terms of log(Y).
 This is a measure of how far off the predictions of log(price) are from the actual log(price).
 Ideally, one would convert to terms of change in Y.

-- **All six predictor variables are significant.**
+- **All seven predictor variables are significant.**

-- WaterFront properties: 39.68% in price
+- WaterFront properties: **39.68% in price**
+- Jumbo area: **76.84% in price**
-- For each 1% increase in grade_num_log: 1.78% in price
+- For each 1% increase in grade_num_log: **1.78% in price**
-- For each 1% increase in sqft_living_log: 0.50% in price
+- For each 1% increase in sqft_living_log: **0.50% in price**

 - **Next steps**
-- try to improve on rsquared/reduce small non-linearity by using the lat/long scatter map to create dummy variables for specific geographic areas (would likely be about 10).
+- Establish a better interpretation of the mean squared error.
+- Further analyze the negative coefficient of garage size variable.
 - Also testing interaction variables (e.g. differing lot sizes and house sizes for different geographic areas.)

 # Repository Structure